fdwr/LunaSvgSampleTest/LunaSvgTest/README.md

 - **License**: [License.txt](License.txt) tldr: Do pretty much whatever you want with the binary at no cost, except the icons are copyrighted by others.

 ## Building
-- Open the CMake project with Visual Studio (confusingly you have to open the project via "Open Folder" instead of Open Project).
+- Open the CMake project with Visual Studio (confusingly to open a CMake project, you have to open the project via "Open Folder" instead of "Open Project").

 ## Features
-- Open simple non-animated SVG's.
+- Opens simple non-animated SVG's.
 I've seen a few fail to load in LunaSvg if they use other units (like "1em"), but otherwise every one I've tried load.
 - Multiple sizes: fixed size, natural size, window size, waterfall display
 - Pixel zoom: to see the actual rendering up close
 - Grid display